-On picking up this violin, you are aware just how fragile the thing is.
-It is so light, you could easily crush it in your hand.
+On picking up this violin, you are aware just how fragile the instrument is - so light, you could easily crush it in your hand.

 My colleague and partner Hollis Taylor brought this violin to Australia; it's probably the only one in the country.
 It was made by Chesley Goseyn Wilson who is the great-great grandson of the Chiricahua Apache Chief Cochise.

 Jon Rose, © 2005.